What is XIRR in Mutual Funds and Why is it Important?

 How to calculate XIRR in mutual fund?

-Use Excel, input the cash flows (investments as negative, returns as positive) and corresponding dates, then use the formula =XIRR(values, dates).
+To calculate XIRR in Mutual Funds use Excel, input the cash flows (investments as negative, returns as positive) and corresponding dates, then use the formula =XIRR (values, dates).

 What is the difference between XIRR and CAGR?